qain1104/Agentic-Taxation-Optimization-via-LLM-SMT-Constraint-Reasoning/Readme.md

 > If you are only interested in using the system as a service, `source_code/` together with the Docker configuration is all you need.

-### `rq1/`

-Artifacts related to **RQ1** (e.g., “Can we exactly reproduce the ministry portal’s tax computation?”):

-- Scenario definitions comparing our system against the official portal.
-- Scripts to run the RQ1 evaluation and collect metrics.
-- Aggregated results used to produce the tables and figures in the paper.
-- A dedicated `rq1/README.md` describing the exact commands to reproduce RQ1.
+# `source_code/code_synthesis`

+Artifacts related to **methodology: code synthesis layer**:

+- **Legal Clause Retrieval & Tax Code Generation**:
+  This directory contains the core functionality for retrieving tax law clauses from a Chroma vector store and synthesizing tax code based on the retrieved clauses using advanced LLMs.

+- **PDF Ingestion Scripts**:
+  Scripts for ingesting legal documents (such as tax law PDFs) and converting them into a format suitable for indexing and retrieval in the Chroma vector store.

+- **Chroma Integration**:
+  Files responsible for building the Chroma store with legal documents, as well as querying the stored clauses during the code generation process.

+- **Code Synthesis Pipeline**:
+  A pipeline that generates and repairs tax computation code, using reasoning techniques to ensure accuracy and compliance with legal frameworks.

+- **`README.md`**:
+  A comprehensive guide describing the steps and required dependencies to execute the pipeline, including how to ingest documents, build the Chroma store, and run the code generation pipeline.

+- **Metrics Collection**:
+  Scripts and outputs used for evaluating the effectiveness of the generated tax computation code, including performance metrics and comparison results.

+This directory is crucial for understanding the **code synthesis methodology** and reproducing the experiments.

-### `rq2/`
+### `source_code/selenium_test_records`

 Artifacts related to **RQ2: Generalization to Unseen Inputs / Constraint Code Accuracy**:

 - Random test-case generators that sample inputs within each portal field’s domain while respecting UI guards (e.g., spouse fields only when `married=true`, valid ranges/enums, precision constraints).
 - Scripts to run Monte-Carlo validation by comparing our synthesized SMT solvers against the official MoF eTax calculators on large batches of unseen cases per regime.
 - Collected mismatch logs (if any), per-regime accuracy summaries, and scripts to regenerate the accuracy numbers reported in the paper (solver = 100% vs GPT-5-level prompt-only baseline).
-- A dedicated `rq2/README.md` describing the exact commands to reproduce the RQ2 experiments.
+- A dedicated `source_code/selenium_test_records/Readme.md` describing the exact commands to reproduce the RQ2 experiments.

 ### `rq3/`